 Yellowstone’s backcountry cabins are part of a large network of patrol or snowshoe cabins, based on a geographically strategic patrol operation established during the military administration of the park (1886–1918), and expanded through the National Park Service’s leadership (1918–present).
 They continue to be used today.

-The need to protect and understand the importance of these resources affects how the park is managed today.
-So far, 895 buildings, trails, roads, bridges, utility structures, and grave markers have been documented as culturally significant.
-Many more of Yellowstone’s properties have still not been thoroughly evaluated, including 173 structures on the List of Classified Structures, approximately 127 buildings constructed during the NPS Mission 66 period (1945–1972), and 124 trails.
-Only seven (25%) of the park’s cultural landscapes have been inventoried and evaluated for their historical significance.
+The legal requirement to protect and understand the importance of these resources affects how the park is managed today.
+So far, 843 structures including roads, bridges, utility structures, and grave markers are listed on or eligible for listing on the National Register of Historic Places.
+Over 600 of these structures are buildings.
+The park is in the process of evaluating properties for National Register of Historic Places eligibility, including 173 structures on the List of Classified Structures, approximately 127 buildings constructed during the NPS Mission 66 period (1945–1972), and 124 trails.
+To date, seven (25%) of the park’s cultural landscapes have been inventoried and evaluated for their historical significance.

 Unlike other park resources, historic structures and cultural landscapes require cyclic maintenance such as in-kind replacement of roofs and pavement.
 Alterations are often required to bring historic structures up to safety codes such as strengthening a building so it withstands seismic events.
 Preserving a historic structure or cultural landscape requires minimizing the rate at which historic fabric is lost and ensuring additions and alterations are compatible with historic character.